anaef/nginx-lws/doc/Library.md

 ## redirect(location [, args])

 Schedules an internal redirect to *location*.
 If *location* starts with `@`, it refers to a named location.
-Otherwise, *location* refers to a path, and *args* are optional query arguments.
+Otherwise, *location* refers to a path, and *args* are optional query parameters.
 The request becomes internal and can use locations marked with the `internal` directive.
 A Lua chunk should return after scheduling an internal redirect.